Othrondir/QAbbalah/_posts/2023-04-30-the-King-is-dead-long-live-k6.md

 ## User-Friendly Interface:
 But wait, there's more! k6's user-friendly interface makes it easy for even non-technical users to create and run load tests.
 No more wading through complicated menus or confusing configuration settings - k6 has streamlined everything for you.

+***

-So there you have it, folks. k6 may have been the underdog in the load testing world, but it's quickly becoming the new king.
-And with its advanced scripting capabilities, real-time monitoring, and user-friendly interface, it's not hard to see why.
+So there you have it, folks. k6 may have been the underdog in the world of load testing, but it's fast becoming the new king.
+And with its advanced scripting capabilities, real-time monitoring and easy-to-use interface, it's not hard to see why.

+Paradoxically, Domain Specific Language has killed itself off in favour of programmer-oriented framework maintainability.
 So let's raise a glass to k6 - the new ruler of the load testing kingdom.
-Long live the king!.
+Long live the king!

 Happy hunting, fellow testers ;)